boyney123/awesome-eventbridge/README.md

 - [Understanding application integration with EventBridge Pipes](https://www.youtube.com/watch?v=9Pf4E1ZZr08&t=989s) - Eric Johnson gives us a dive into EventBridge pipes, usecases and why you may want to use them.

 - [The Tao of Event-Driven Architectures](https://www.youtube.com/watch?v=9r9WDzzTcr0) - Luc van Donkersgoed gives us another great talk where he talks about 10 rules when building event-driven architectures.
 Goes into schemas, storage first patterns, observability, event design and much more!
+-
+- [Advanced event-driven patterns with Amazon EventBridge reInvent:2023](https://www.youtube.com/watch?v=6X4lSPkn4ps&t=8s) - AWS Hero Sheen Brisals is back again at re:Invent 2023 to give us all a great talk about event-driven patterns with EventBridge.
+If you want to dive deeper into patterns then this talk is for you!

+- [Refactoring to Serverless re:Invent 2023](https://www.youtube.com/watch?v=bIu8XZZROw4&t=2668s) - Great talk here by Gregor Hohpe and Sindhu Pillai talking about serverless refactorings.
+Many examples of EventBridge and EventBridge Pipes mentioned in this talk.

+- [Navigating the journey to serverless event-driven architecture](https://www.youtube.com/watch?v=hvGuqHp051c&t=2380s) - Talk by David Boyne to help you understand how you should navigate and build a serverless event-driven architecture, where you should start, how domain driven design can help, and how AWS services (including EventBridge) can help you get there.

+- [Advanced integration patterns & trade-offs for loosely coupled systems re:Invent 2023)[https://www.youtube.com/watch?v=FGKGdUiZKto&t=1112s] - Talk by Dirk Forhner and Gregor Hohpe at re:Invent 2023.
+Great talk diving deep into integration patterns, coupling, message channels and much more.
+Useful to know if you are using Amazon EventBridge!

 ## Written resources